nabil34000/schatzhauser/README.md

 ## schatzhauser

-This is a Go backend to build protected CRUD apps.
-No admin GUI/TUIs (they do not scale), no emails, no 3rd party auth providers.
+This is a Go backend (BaaS) to build protected web apps.
+"S" is for self-hosting on a VPS.

 KISS, DIY, YAGNI.
+Absolutely no adapters, builders, composition games, black boxes, DI, and paid services.
+The aim is also to minimize nil existentialism and paranoid error checking.

+Slow down and enjoy debuggable code.

 The following works already (some polishing will continue):